MichaelTatarski/MichaelTatarski/README.md

-### Hi there 👋

-I'm a **software engineer**, graduating in **2021** from **the university of Rostock** in **Computer Science**.
-I enjoy working with embedded systems and low level programming languages.
-In my free time I like to watch movies, read blogs and do extensive running sessions.
-I am open to collaborate on interesting projects.

 ## Skill Set

 These are some of the major technologies that I use or have worked on in the past: